 50.1 If, after one or more formation laps behind the safety car, track conditions are considered unsuitable to start the sprint session or the race, the message "START PROCEDURE SUSPENDED" will be sent to all Competitors using the official messaging system and all cars must enter the pit lane behind the safety car.
-The procedures described in Articles 57 and 58 must then be followed and there will be no standing start.
+The procedures described in Articles 57 and 58.1 to 58.10 must then be followed, the use of wet-weather tyres under Article 30.5n) is compulsory and there will be a "ROLLING START" as detailed in Article 58.13 no standing start.
+The race will start when the safety car leaves the pit lane as described in Article 58.9.